c-sanders/Gtk4-Example-1/Git_basics.md

 terminal which you use to invoke this command will need to be able to provide a decent level of functionality.

-2) This command may require access to your public ssh key.
-If you have a public ssh key, you might be able to find it in a location such as;
+2) This command may require access to your ssh public key.
+If you have a public ssh key, then you might be able to find it in a location such as;

 ```
 /home/foo/.ssh/